abreis/swift-gissumo/doc/Configuration.md

   An inner square area on which to collect statistics from.
 This helps the statistics module avoid fringe effects where the data might be suboptimal.

+* `dataFlushInterval`

+  For longer simulations, setting a time (in simulation seconds) in this parameter causes the simulator to flush data to all files periodically, and to flush old simulation events, thereby keeping memory usage in check.

 * `stats`

   Statistics module configuration.